Frequently Asked Questions

 Q. What do people think of this school?

-Q. Why people prefer to employ our graduates?
+Q. Why people prefer to employ students who complete our courses?

 A. We aim to develop a stronger theoretical foundation than many other vocational colleges, but at the same time encourage more interaction with the real world than is often found at universities.
 This approach puts graduates in a stronger position, enabling them to adapt more quickly to a rapidly changing world than either traditional university or vocational education.